Copyright Infringement: How to Protect Your Work

 • The best practice for copyright owners.

-Copyright is a legal right that protects original intellectual creations from being copied, distributed, or performed without the creator’s permission.
-For your work to be protected by copyright law, it must be original and tangible.
+Copyright is a legal right that protects original works of authorship like books, music, art, films, and even some online content.
+It gives the creator control over how their work is used, shared, or sold.
+Under the Copyright, Designs and Patents Act 1988, for your work to be protected by copyright law, it must be original and tangible.
 This means the work must be a product of your own skill or intellectual creation.
-It also can’t just be an idea you’ve had.
-You must have expressed that idea in physical form.
-Therefore, the type of works protected by copyright in the UK include:

 • Literary works